TauhidMark011/Dmart_Analysis-PySpark/README.md

 ├── README.md                     # Project documentation

 🛠️ Technologies Used :
-Python 3.10+
+Python 3.10+,
-Apache Spark (PySpark)
+Apache Spark (PySpark),
-SQL
+SQL,
-VS Code / Terminal
+VS Code / Terminal,
-Git & GitHub
+Git & GitHub.

 🚀 How to Run the Project :
 Step 1: Clone the Repository